-The Museum intends to recover and promote the cultural, artistic and architectural heritage of the area.
-Special attention has been given to local history, to the collections acquired and to the donations received.
-The museum is the first element of a future exhibition network including the San Matteo Tower, the Church of Santa Marta, the Marti Documentation Centre and the Museum of the Shrine of San Romano.
+The Museum intends to promote the cultural, artistic and architectural heritage of the area.
+Special attention has been given to local history, to the collections acquired and donations received.
+The museum is the first element of a network including the San Matteo Tower, the Church of Santa Marta, the Documentation Centre of Marti and the Museum of the Shrine of San Romano.

-The first section contains the Majnoni Collection, formed by miscellaneous exhibits of Etruscan, Roman, Lombard and medieval origin, the Baldovinetti Collection, chiefly consisting of Etruscan terracotta items, and the Falchi Collection, comprising items from the archaeologist’s personal collection as well as documents relating to his professional life.
+The first section contains the Majnoni Collection, formed by miscellaneous exhibits of Etruscan, Roman, Longobard and Medieval origin, the Baldovinetti Collection, chiefly consisting of Etruscan terracotta items, and the Falchi Collection, showing items and documents from the archaeologist’s collection.

-Rooms 3 and 4 are dedicated to the Castle Fortress of Montopoli.
-The double room preserves decorations from the vault and walls.
-On the right side are two cabinets containing finds and documents on the excavations; on the left side are two painted Madonnas and a cabinet containing liturgical objects.
-The large rectangular room dedicated to the old Milani Production will house the most significant collections of terracotta plates and vases.
+Rooms 3 and 4 are dedicated to the former imposing Castle of Montopoli.
+They preserve decorations from the vault and walls, containing finds and documents on the excavations.
+The large room dedicated to the Milani Production houses the most significant collections of terracotta plates and vases.